 He leads many of MPC's research projects, including Immeasurable Loss: Modernizing Lake Michigan Water Use, Bus Rapid Transit: Chicago's New Route to Opportunity, and Before the Wells Run Dry.
 He also coordinates MPC's research assistant program, of which he himself is an alumnus.

-A New Hampshire native, Josh resides in Chicago’s South Loop.
+A New Hampshire native, Josh resides in Chicago’s South Loop where he is a Board member of the Greater South Loop Association.
 He managed a small school in Japan before his graduate studies in public policy and Middle Eastern Studies at the University of Chicago.
 His honors thesis, published in Water, Environmental Security and Sustainable Rural Development: Conflict and Cooperation in Central Eurasia, compared the political discourse of marsh restoration in southeastern Iraq with the environmental history of the region.

-Josh is a Board member of the Greater South Loop Association, as well as Poder, which serves adult immigrants with a mission to provide the necessary academic tools to promote human dignity, increase employment potential, and facilitate participation in the larger community.
+Josh is a member of the Midwest Leadership Council of the National Parks Conservation Association.
+He is President of the Board at PODER, which serves adult immigrants with a mission to provide the necessary academic tools to promote human dignity, increase employment potential, and facilitate participation in the larger community.

 - A Fork in the River: New video explores future of our waterways